vaughany/vcms/README.md

 * Ability to remove a node from the Receiver (mostly this was for testing, so I didn't have to quit and restart it) (v0.0.5).
 * Export as JSON (v0.0.7).
 * Page listing just the hosts (v0.0.8).
+* Logging to a file as well as stdout (v0.0.9).
+* Authentication of Collectors by pre-shared key (v0.0.10).

 ---